Dharmendra04/Localised-NeRF/README.md

 This project is based on [JAXNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf), which is a [JAX](https://github.com/google/jax) implementation of [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis](http://www.matthewtancik.com/nerf).
-This code is created and maintained by [Dharmendra Selvaratnam](https://github.com/Dharmendra04?tab=repositories) & [Dr Dena Bazazian](https://denabazazian.github.io/)
+This code is created and maintained by [Dharmendra Selvaratnam](https://github.com/Dharmendra04?tab=repositories) & [Dena Bazazian](https://denabazazian.github.io/)

 ## Abstract